hashicorp/consul/website/source/docs/commands/leave.html.markdown

 "failed".
 Nodes that leave will not attempt to re-join the cluster on restarting with a snapshot.

+For nodes in server mode, the node is removed from the Raft peer set in a graceful manner.
+This is critical, as in certain situation a non-graceful can affect cluster availability.

 ## Usage

-Usage: `serf leave`
+Usage: `consul leave`

 The command-line flags are all optional.
 The list of available flags are:

 * `-rpc-addr` - Address to the RPC server of the agent you want to contact to send this command.
-If this isn't specified, the command will contact "127.0.0.1:7373" which is the default RPC address of a Serf agent.
+If this isn't specified, the command will contact "127.0.0.1:8400" which is the default RPC address of a Consul agent.